lino-network/lino-docs/docs/blockchain/account.md

 There are 2 ways to register a Lino account:

 1. **Full Registration**: Sending a message containing an unregistered username and public Primary Key signed by the corresponding private Primary Key to the Lino Blockchain.
 Optionally, this message can contain a public Signing Key to associate it with this account.
-Full registration requires paying a registration fee(to the validators), and Tx fee is applied as well.
+Full registration requires paying a registration fee(to the validators), and a [message fee](../fee.html#general-messages-gm) will be applied as well.
 2. **Cold Wallet**: Similar to Bitcoin, a Lino account address can be generated without paying registration fee.
 Users can generate a Primary Key offline, and receive and send LINO using the account address as the identifier.
-In order to send any other types of messages, the user needs to associate a username with this address(registration fee will be applied).
+In order to send any other types of messages, the user needs to associate a username with this Lino account address(registration fee will be applied).

 ## Reset